Skip to content

 Below are a few additional tips to keep in mind as you gear up for your interview.

-• Prepare a few real-life examples of how you’ve used the Agile methodology, some challenges you’ve faced, and how you overcame them.
+• Reference your experience: Prepare a few real-life examples of how you’ve used the Agile methodology, some challenges you’ve faced, and how you overcame them.

-• Use the STAR method to formulate your responses.
-This involves sharing details of the situation, the specific task you needed to complete or the problem you wanted to solve, what you did to accomplish your objective, and the results you achieved.
+• Use the STAR method: The STAR method involves sharing details of the situation, the specific task you needed to complete or the problem you wanted to solve, what you did to accomplish your objective, and the results you achieved.
+This is a great approach to use when formulating your answers.

-• Don’t forget to practice some common behavioral interview questions such as your strengths and weaknesses and how you’ve addressed conflict with coworkers.
+• Practice behavioral questions: Don’t forget to practice some common behavioral interview questions, such as your strengths and weaknesses and how you’ve addressed conflict with coworkers.

-• Get a good night’s sleep and fuel your body with a balanced meal before your interview.
+• Prioritize rest: Get a good night’s sleep and fuel your body with a balanced meal before your interview.

 Tips to help you prepare for an Agile interview as a manager